core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    - The batch part has its own HTTP Content-Type header field with value application/http {{RFC9112}}.

-   - The body of the batch part is the individual HTTP response RESP, including its status code, headers and body.
+   - The body of the batch part is the individual HTTP response RESP, including its status code, headers, and body.

 3. The proxy includes each batch part prepared at step 2 in the HTTP batch response.